-The School SPOC (Single Point of Contact) is Mrs Hayley Sutton (Headteacher/Safeguarding Lead)
+The School SPOC (Single Point of Contact) is Mrs Emma Ward (Headteacher/Safeguarding Lead)

 Leighton Primary School is very proactive in ensuring that all Staff and Governors are aware of radicalisation and work incredibly hard to keep our pupils safe from any form of Radicalisation as well as keeping them informed and educated.
 We also provide a wealth of opportunties to understand at age appropriate levels the signs and vulnerabilites of Radicalisation and who to contact if they are worried or need help.
 As a School we follow the PSCB advice on the Prevention of Radicalisation of Children in our care.

 Radicalisation is defined as the process by which people come to support terrorism and violent extremism and, in some cases, to then participate in terrorist groups.